 - Complete any necessary online placement exams for mathematics and/or foreign languages.

-- Once you have completed the Transfer Student Orientation, a member of our staff will contact you via phone within 2-3 business days to schedule your initial advising meeting.
+- Once you have completed the Transfer Student Orientation, a member of our staff will contact you at the phone number you provided in your orientation survey to schedule your initial advising meeting.
 You will be able to register for your classes after this meeting.

 Transfer Credit Evaluation